rsyncOSX/RsyncOSXdocs/content/post/RsyncOSXDocs.md

 ## Quality control and the old code - August 2020

 The development of RsyncOSX commenced about four years ago.
 It was then and also is now, a project for learning Swift.
 From time to time I discover old parts of the code which is not robust enough and can potencially cause RsyncOSX, in some cases, to crash.
-The execution part part of RsyncOSX is updated and robust, but some parts in edit and adding tasks does require updates.
+The execution part of RsyncOSX is updated and robust, but some parts in edit and adding tasks does require QA and updates.

 I am also deleting some functions which should not be part of RsyncOSX.
 This is also a part of making RsyncOSX robust and with a clean and intuitive GUI as possible.